PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 16:55:58
+Last updated: 2024-04-13 16:56:32
-Random Quote: Fear cuts deeper than swords.  -  Syrio Forel
+Random Quote: Bronn was no knight, that was true.
+Bronn was a battle - hardened killer.